joshhus/blockchain-sw-25/index.md

 -  If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on the OpenShift Container Platform, you can deploy the platform by using the steps in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on the OpenShift Container Platform](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp).

-- If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on another Kubernetes distribution, such as Rancher or {{site.data.keyword.cloud_notm}} Private, use the steps described in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on Kubernetes](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8).
+- If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on open source Kubernetes or a distribution such as Rancher, use the steps described in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on Kubernetes](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8).

 - If you are an experienced Hyperledger Fabric customer and prefer to only use the {{site.data.keyword.blockchainfull_notm}} images, see [Using the {{site.data.keyword.blockchainfull_notm}} images](/docs/blockchain-sw-25?topic=blockchain-sw-25-blockchain-images).
 Consult the Fabric documentation for further deployment, configuration, and management instructions.
 The rest of the steps in this topic do not apply when using the images.